 - Inspect the cable for kinks and frays.
 If kinked or more than 3 wire strands are broken (small wires) do not use the lift until the cable has been replaced. - 2.
-Make certain winch operates freely and cable is not tangled on the winch drum. - Check forks, legs, and base for bends. - 4.
-Make sure caster wheels move freely. - 5.
-Check stabilizer legs by lowering them into normal operating position to check locking mechanism and raising them to check for smooth transfer.
+Make certain winch operates freely and cable is not tangled on the winch drum. - 3.
+Check forks, legs, and base for bends. - 4.
+Make sure caster wheels move freely.